engtuncay/engtuncay.github.io/web-javascript/js-intro-13-1-Modules.md

 For module scripts, it works on inline scripts as well.

-For example, the inline script below has `async`, so it doesn't wait for anything.
+For example, the inline script below has `async`, so it doesn't wait for anything. `<script async ...`"

 It performs the import (fetches `./analytics.js`) and runs when ready, even if the HTML document is not finished yet, or if other scripts are still pending.